BTulkas/MemeNamesGenerator/README.md

 ## Launch
-Open index.html in your prefered browser.
+Open index.html in your preferred browser.
 That's it, you're done.